How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 Packing for Isle Royale

 Backpacking here means full self-sufficiency.
+There’s no resupply once you leave the trailhead, and conditions can change fast.
 Here’s what to bring:

 Connectivity & Safety